Location updates are sent from your device to Home Assistant in a number of situations:

 device_tracker. entity will be created.
 By default the entity will have a name of the form

-<device_ID> is the name you have device name you have set in iOS (see: Settings>General>About).
+<device_ID> is the device name you have set ( Settings>General>About or Settings>About Phone).
 You can check the entity name within Home Assistant by visiting the Integration section of the Configuration page from the sidebar (swipe right if you're using the Companion App) then clicking or tapping on the Mobile App integration for your device and scrolling through the list of entities.
 You can edit the entity's

 name attribute as you desire if needed.